Tiggax/zakljucna_naloga/src/sec/uvod/2. bioreactors.typ

-#todo[add more text]

 The basic parameters for biotechnological processes, like temperature, pH value, dissolved oxygen, etc., are measured and controlled by standard devices implemented in every commercial stirred tank @Kretzmer_2002[p.
 138].
+These provide information about the values in the bioreactor at each taken measurement.

 == Types

+Bioreactors can be classified into many different types.
+They differ in their operation, process time, use and functionality.

 === Batch

 Batch bioreactors derive their name from the way the product is made in batches.
 The process starts with inoculation of the

 #figure(
   caption: [A simple model of a bioreactor],